 About Cori:

-At present, Cori is the Curator & Historian for the Key West Art & Historical Society which operates four distinct and inspired museums, as well as an adjunct instructor of American History and Humanities at The College of the Florida Keys.
+She currently serves as Curator & Historian for the Key West Art & Historical Society, which operates four distinct and dynamic museums, and is also an adjunct instructor of American History and Humanities at The College of the Florida Keys.